 If you find an animal you believe to be ill, injured or orphaned, please call the Center’s wildlife staff at 440-871-2900 before intervening.

-Beginning July 7, wildlife intakes of injured animals from members of the public will resume by pre-scheduled appointment.
-These wildlife services will continue to be offered at no charge.
+Wildlife intakes of injured animals from members of the public are offered at no charge and by pre-scheduled appointment.
 People seeking assistance for wildlife must call 440-871-2900 or email email@example.com prior to coming to the Center.

 Due to high demand for our services, please anticipate leaving a message for our wildlife specialists who will return your call.
 Animals will not be accepted into the facility without a pre-scheduled appointment.